ushliypakostnik/ui-library-starter/docs/components/icon.md

 ## Description

 The component provides a icon.
-Now the icons are drawn for the size 24 by 24 px.
+Now the all icons are drawn for the size 24 by 24 px.

 ## Connection